RoyalUr/RoyalUr.net/docs/CODEBASE.md

 * Minifies the CSS.
 * Copies resource files.
 * Generates different image sizes for different device resolutions.
-* Generates sprites to group some images.
-* Generates annotations to describe the board and sprites.
+* Generates annotations to describe the board.
 * Filters the HTML, JS, and CSS code to add resource versions to URLs.
 * Zips the `/res` folder to be distributed for development.